TIF Overview for Nebraska City Council Members

 TIF captures only the increase in real property taxes generated by new development.
 The base value of taxes continues flowing to all taxing bodies — city, county, school district, community college, and others.
 No existing revenue is redirected.
 Any interest and penalties on delinquent taxes go to the taxing bodies, not the TIF fund.
 The excess value is set aside for 15 years (or 20 for extremely blighted areas) to pay eligible redevelopment costs.
 When the period ends, all revenue flows permanently to every jurisdiction.

-Proposed conduit revenue bonds would not be CRA general obligations — payable solely from pledged project revenues.
-Taxpayer agreements would create enforceable developer shortfall guarantees with super-priority lien security.
-This means the CRA’s broader assets would be insulated from project-specific risk, and the developer would contractually bear the performance risk.
+Conduit revenue bonds are now available as a new bond category that is not a CRA general obligation — payable solely from pledged project revenues.
+Taxpayer agreements create enforceable developer shortfall guarantees with super-priority lien security.
+This means the CRA’s broader assets are insulated from project-specific risk, and the developer contractually bears the performance risk.

 What You Are Voting On